-The Pender Islands Conservancy Association is a registered land trust.
-However, our mandate goes beyond the conservation of land.
-We are engaged in many exciting and vital projects and activities related to stewardship, restoration, and monitoring of the land, our islands’ shores and the surrounding waters.
-Most of our projects involve collaboration with other organizations concerned with the stewardship of vulnerable habitats around the Gulf Islands and the Salish Sea.
+The Pender Islands Conservancy Association is a registered land trust, committed to ecological conservation and stewardship through land acquisition and covenants.
+We are also engaged in many exciting and vital projects and activities related to restoration and monitoring of the land, our islands’ shorelines and the surrounding waters.
+Many of our projects involve collaboration with other organizations concerned with the stewardship of vulnerable habitats around the Gulf Islands and the Salish Sea.

 We invite you to become involved if you want to share your expertise, to learn about an aspect of stewardship, or to have fun and meet like-minded people.
 Each project description includes a description of volunteer opportunities.
 For more information, please feel free to contact us.